Methylmalonic Acid (Urine)

 Your healthcare provider might also order these tests:

 Folic acid test.
 You may have this blood test because the symptoms of a folic acid deficiency are

 similar to the symptoms of a B-12 deficiency.

-Complete blood cell count, or CBC, to find megaloblastic anemia, a disorder of abnormally large red blood cells.
-A vitamin
+Complete blood cell count (CBC).
+This test looks for megaloblastic anemia, a disorder of abnormally large red blood

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, and other things.